 The methods they have discovered and continue to develop have given rise to a substantial amount of success (see below).
 This highly-qualified, tight-knit family of mathematicians came together to create Prove it!
 Math Academy in order to pave the way for more eager students of mathematics to make the challenging transition from problems to proofs.

-Dr. Kenneth G. Monks is the coach of several math competition teams and professor of mathematics at the University of Scranton where he has shared his love of mathematics for the past twenty-seven years.
+Dr. Kenneth G. Monks is the coach of several math competition teams and professor of mathematics at the University of Scranton where he has shared his love of mathematics for the past twenty-nine years.
 The author of Lurch1 (a word processor that checks your proofs) and coach of the four-time national championship-winning Lehigh Valley ARML team,2 his methods have helped countless students reach their goals.

 An experienced coach of middle school teams for MATHCOUNTS and high school teams for HMMT and ARML, he received the Samuel L. Greitzer Distinguished Coach Award in 2010.
 His students have consistently placed at or near the top in state, national, and international mathematics competitions, and nearly a hundred have gone on to attend MIT, Harvard, and Princeton.

 At the college level he was named the University of Scranton CASE Professor of the Year.
 With a Ph.D. in algebraic topology and numerous research publications on pure and applied mathematics, he has also mentored many student research projects for both undergraduate and high school students.
 These projects have frequently led to publications for the students in refereed journals, and/or have placed well at the Regeneron STS and the former Siemens high school research competitions.

 When he is not teaching mathematics, he can usually be found running on remote trails in the woods and mountains of Pennsylvania and Colorado.
 An ardent distance runner, he has completed numerous marathons and ultramarathons, including the Boston Marathon, several 50 mile trail races, and the Leadville 100 mile ultramarathon.